In a world where bigger is better, Syrah is the ideal choice.

 7 Fascinating Facts About Syrah

-- Some of the most expensive Syrah in the world is from the 340+ acre appellation called Hermitage.
-The best wines are sourced from a hill close to the village of Tain-l’Hermitage and are noted for their floral and smoky aromas of blackberry and grilled meat.
+- Some of the most expensive Syrah in the world is from the 345 acre appellation in the Northern Rhône called Hermitage.
+The best wines are sourced from a hill close to the village of Tain-l’Hermitage and are noted for their floral, black pepper, and smoky aromas of blackberry and grilled meat.